jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/6_State_Of_Art.typ

 In the scenario of fuselage-integrated hydrogen tanks
 @Onorato2022 @Huete2021  @Baroutaji2019   @Verstraete2013 @onorato2021fuel   @verstraete2009potential,
 the tanks contribute to load-bearing.
 However, due to the conventional tube-and-wing configuration, the loads experienced within the fuselage are significantly lower than in a #gls("swith") design.
 In addition to aerodynamic loads, conventional aircraft wings bear substantial localized forces from mounted components such as engines and landing gear. #glspl("swith") present a unique advantage in this context.
 By integrating high-pressure hydrogen tanks within the wing structure, #glspl("swith") facilitate a more distributed load-bearing system.
-This integration enables the hydrogen tanks to partly alleviate the wing structure from the concentrated loads imposed by these attached components.
+This integration enables the hydrogen tanks to partly alleviate the wing from the concentrated loads imposed by these attached components.

 /* -------------------------------------------------------------------------- */
 That being said, the primary advantage of hydrogen-powered aircraft is the mitigation of negative environmental impacts associated with kerosene-driven aircraft.
-This advantage is consistent across all integration methods: non-structure integrated, fuselage-structure integrated, and #gls("swith").
+This advantage is consistent across all integration methods: non-structure integrated, fuselage-structure integrated, and #glspl("swith").
 Both structure-integrated variations constitute niche fields within aerospace engineering, as evidenced by a review of the literature.
 However, when comparing the two approaches, it is observed that there is appreciably more publicly available research on fuselage-integrated high-pressure tanks than on #glspl("swith").
 At the time of this thesis's composition, only one publicly available scientific paper examining wing-integrated high-pressure gaseous hydrogen tanks was identified @Friedmann2023.
 This paper cites multiple patents related to #glspl("swith"), including @Scheffel2015 from APUS @APUS_0.
 Beyond these patents, the paper does not reference any additional scientific document concretely addressing #glspl("swith").

-The scarcity of openly available scientific work on #glspl("swith"), coupled with the limited number of aircraft manufacturers capable of demonstrating a functional #gls("swith"), suggests that the manufacturing industry could face significant challenges in the production process.
-A primary obstacle could be the complexity of producing a single component that integrates both the wing and the tubes.
+The scarcity of openly available scientific work on #glspl("swith"), coupled with the limited number of aircraft manufacturers capable of demonstrating a prototype of a #gls("swith"), suggests that the manufacturing industry could face significant challenges in the production process.
+A primary obstacle is the complexity of producing a single component that integrates both the wing and the tubes.
 According to publicly available information from APUS @APUS_1, the full wingspan is 13.2 meters.
 From the visual depiction provided in @APUS_1, it can be assumed that the structurally integrated portion of the wing comprises approximately more than half of this length, suggesting a tube length of around 7 meters.
 Generally, with a given pressure, longer tubes allow for increased hydrogen storage capacity.
-Consequently, for extended flight ranges and assuming the highest allowable pressure has already been selected, even longer tubes may be necessary.
+Consequently, for extended flight ranges and assuming the highest allowable pressure has already been selected, even longer tubes than 7 meters may be necessary.
-Based on the 7-meter assumption, it is plausible that manufacturers could need to either develop novel methods or materially improve existing techniques to craft such large-scale and complex structures.
-This process must adhere to the prescribed material specifications and manufacturing accuracy demands, potentially posing a substantial engineering barriers.
+Based on the 7-meter assumption and since 7 meters is a considerable length for structure-integrated #gls("cfrp", long:true) wing tanks, manufacturing these structures faces unique hurdles.
+Manufacturers could be expected to either develop novel methods or materially improve existing techniques to craft such large-scale and complex structures.
+This process must adhere to the prescribed material specifications and manufacturing accuracy demands, potentially posing substantial engineering barriers.

 /* --------------------------------- summary -------------------------------- */
 #summary_([